Neurogami/AnimataP5-ng/README.md

 There is currently no `clean` target for ant, so if you are mucking with the code and rebuilding make sure you clean out the existing binaries.

+`build.xml` requires a `build.properties` file that defines some user-specific properties.
+There is a sample file included; you need to modify this and change the name.

 ## Installation ##